Estimating Tail Risks in Language Model Output Distributions: Efficient Rare Unsafe Event Estimation

 In practice, we select the proposal model by estimating \Cref{eq:cross_ent} using a subset of queries from the dataset, and then select a \textit{single} proposal model that is used for all the importance sampling estimates.

 Our full end-to-end pipeline takes a target model $p_{\text{target}}$, a dataset of queries $\{\mbc_i\}$, and judge $h(\mbx; \mbc)$, and produces estimates of the probability of harmful outputs for each query.
-In summary, our proposed estimation pipeline is as follows: \begin{enumerate} \item Construct a family of unsafe proposal models using activation steering.
-This family of proposal models is defined by a grid over possible hyperparameters, $\phi = (\lambda_\text{steer}, t_\text{switch}, \alpha_\text{mix}) \in \Phi$. \item Optimize the proposal model over $\Phi$ using a subset of the input contexts in the given dataset by selecting the $\phi \in \Phi$ that minimizes \Cref{eq:cross_ent}:
+In summary, our proposed estimation pipeline is as follows: